PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Fallback singleton/consecutive-reshape result characterization checkpoint

+The singleton/consecutive-reshape runner returns a fixed three-dictionary tuple from `run_singleton_channel_transpose_cleanup`, `run_duplicate_fanout_cleanup`, and `run_consecutive_reshape_cleanup`.
+The three invocations share one `ModelIRPassStateScope`; duplicate-fanout keeps `include_transpose=False`.
+The fallback route intentionally constructs its context with `layout_state=None` while forwarding the lowerer's diagnostics.

+All three lowerer routes are frozen.
+The earlier very-late `model_ir` tuple is already retained for observation.
+The later shared-late `model_ir` tuple is unpacked and consumed by the reconciliation guard.
+The remaining `fallback_ir` call is raw and runs only when the norm-subgraph Pad cleanup counter is positive.
+It remains between singleton-broadcast adapter repair and static shape reconciliation.

+Passing contracts freeze the pass IDs and tuple schema, shared state scope, duplicate-fanout flag, all three target forms, exact fallback guard and arguments, repair/reconcile neighbors, and sole fallback occurrence.
+A strict expected-failure contract selects the unconsumed observation target `_fallback_singleton_consecutive_reshape_results` only for the guarded fallback call.

+Characterization validation completed sequentially under `uv`:

+- dedicated fallback result contract: `2 passed, 1 xfailed in 0.57s`
+- fallback, singleton/consecutive orchestration, terminal validation,
+  architecture, pass-efficiency, and representative rewrite coverage:
+  `391 passed, 1 xfailed in 19.16s`
+- 104 branch-changed test files: `1659 passed, 1 xfailed in 31.12s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+No test assertion failed.
+The sole expected failure is the intentionally unimplemented fallback assignment.
+Retain only the existing tuple.
+Do not change pass order or schemas, shared state-scope ownership, duplicate-fanout flags, main-route result handling, fallback guard, direct arguments, adjacent repair/reconciliation, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.